lukelowry/laplib/README.md

 # laplib
 Repository of Graph Laplacians

-Note: The data is usable but not coherent in format as of Jan 2026.
+Note: The data is usable but not consistently formatted as of Jan 2026.

 | Dataset | Vertices | Signals | Edges| Signals |
 | :--- | :--- | :--- | :--- | :--- |